 • Juice of 1 large lemon, 2 tbsp fresh lemon juice

-• 2 tbsp quality extra virgin olive oil, more for later
+• 2 tablespoons quality extra virgin olive oil, more for later

 Instructions